louiscb/Operating-Systems/processes/README.md

 `exec.c` - Show how a child executing a command looks

+`handle-exceptions.c` - Handles an error that is raised with a process signal

+`fork.c` - Very very simple example of forking a process

 `mapping.c` - Program that details the Linux memory mapping of a process

-`fork.c` - Very very simple example of forking a process

 TO DO !`open.c` - Shows how a child and parent show file descriptor tables

 `orphan.c` - Shows what an orphan process is

+`stay-alive.c` - Program that attempts to not terminate

 `wait.c` - Shows how the parent can hang on the child to return

 `zombie.c` - Shows what a zombie process is

 ## Info